Environment Act 2021

-Friends of the Earth said the Act represented a reduction in protections, rather than an increase.
+Friends of the Earth said the act represented a reduction in protections, rather than an increase.
 In January 2021 the bill was "severely delayed" for a third time.

 Details of the bill

-The bill includes powers to prevent the export of plastic waste to developing countries, binding targets on air and water quality and wildlife conservation.
-The bill contains provision for a new Office for Environmental Protection (OEP) watchdog and would create a framework for legally binding targets, such as to reduce particulate pollution.
+The bill included powers to prevent the export of plastic waste to developing countries, binding targets on air and water quality and wildlife conservation.
+The bill also contained provision for a new Office for Environmental Protection (OEP) watchdog and would create a framework for legally binding targets, such as to reduce particulate pollution.
 It will give people a greater say in the management of local street trees and enshrine in law the idea of biodiversity offsetting.
-The bill also includes new rules intended to stop the import of wood, soy, palm oil, beef, leather and other key commodities to the UK from areas of illegally deforested land.
+The bill also included new rules intended to stop the import of wood, soy, palm oil, beef, leather and other key commodities to the UK from areas of illegally deforested land.

 Most of the bill applies to England and Wales only.
 Some parts, such as waste management, apply to Northern Ireland only.
 Provisions on waste including producer responsibility, resource efficiency and exporting waste apply to the whole of the UK.
 Aspects regarding the environmental recall of motor vehicles and the regulation of chemicals also apply to the whole of the UK.

 This bill as well as the updated agriculture bill and fisheries bill will form a new legal framework for environmental protections post-Brexit.
 Such obligations have for the previous forty years been defined largely by the EU.
 The UK would be able to diverge in future from new requirements in EU regulations.